pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

     <figcaption>Comparison of my movement hours before and after shelter-in-place.</figcaption>
 </figure>

 What is interesting, though not really surprising if I think about it more, is how much variability I had before.
 I definitely had a handful of days where I got fewer steps in than I do now, but I would "make up for it" on the weekend (that's how exercise works, right).
-Perhaps I will come out of this pandemic in better shape.
+Ultimately, those "make up" days, at least time wise (not accounting for intensity), didn't really make up for the other days.
+Running a Welch's t-test on the data shows up that there was no real difference in time spent moving.

 To add a bit more variety (and intensity to my occasional workouts), I have started cycling and, having watched enough Youtube videos, actually feel confident enough to give some of them a try ((Chris Heria)[https://www.youtube.com/channel/UCaBqRxHEMomgFU-AkSfodCw], (Natacha Oceane)[https://www.youtube.com/channel/UCjfG0dyMUiqKleUnkX6zBrA], (MadFit)[https://www.youtube.com/channel/UCpQ34afVgk8cRQBjSJ1xuJQ] and (MrandMrsMuscle)[https://mrandmrsmuscle.com/pages/workouts]).